The First World War and dentistry

 Why not a Dental Corps?

-A letter appeared in the BDJ of September 1, 1914, from Percival Leigh calling for the formation of a Dental Corps.
+A letter appeared in the BDJ of 1 September 1914, from Percival Leigh calling for the formation of a Dental Corps.
+He believed that:

 "If we were efficiently organized and given the opportunity, we should soon convince the authorities of the need for our services and obtain the official recognition desirable".